bradherman/radiant-paperclipped_taggable-extension/README.md

 ## Configuration

 You need to make sure that paperclipped and taggable load before this does.
 Multi_site too, if you're using that.
-This is the sequence I have to use:
+This is the sequence I have:

 	config.extensions = [ :share_layouts, :multi_site, :taggable, :reader, :reader_group, :paperclipped, :all ]

-This will probably need to be set before can you run the update task.
+This will probably need to be changed in between adding the submodule and running the update task.

 ## Examples